About

 Therapeutic Approaches

-Sandy is a psychologist and clinical family therapist who is committed to providing an empathic, non-judgemental space that fosters growth, healing, and connection.
-She believes that people hold the capacity for change within themselves, and that when given the space to explore their own strengths, they can move toward greater clarity and wellbeing.
+I am a psychologist and clinical family therapist committed to providing an empathic, non-judgemental space that supports reflection, growth, and connection.
+I believe that people hold the capacity for change within themselves and that, when given the opportunity to explore their strengths and experiences, they can move towards greater clarity, resilience, and wellbeing.

-Her role is to facilitate that space with care and curiosity, supporting individuals, couples, and families to better understand their experiences, strengthen their relationships, and work toward their goals in a way that aligns with their values.
+My role is to facilitate a therapeutic space with care and curiosity, supporting individuals, couples, and families to better understand their experiences, strengthen their relationships, and work towards goals that align with their values.

-Sandy's primary therapeutic approach is Systemic Therapy, which focuses on the relationships, patterns, and contexts that shape a person’s experiences and responses—particularly those that may be contributing to their mental health concerns.
-This approach helps clients develop a deeper understanding of themselves and the dynamics influencing their behaviour, thoughts, and emotions, empowering them to make more authentic and intentional choices in their lives.
+My primary therapeutic approach is Systemic Therapy, which focuses on the relationships, patterns, and contexts that shape a person's experiences and responses, particularly those that may contribute to emotional distress and mental health concerns.
+This approach helps clients develop a deeper understanding of themselves and the patterns influencing their thoughts, emotions, and behaviours, supporting them to make more intentional and meaningful choices.

-She integrates a range of Evidence Based Intervention tailored to the needs of each client, including:
+I integrate a range of evidence based interventions tailored to the unique needs of each client, including:

 • Cognitive Behaviour Therapy (CBT)